drivendataorg/deid2-runtime/README.md

 ➜ make

 Settings based on your machine:
-CPU_OR_GPU=cpu                  # Whether or not to try to build, download, and run GPU versions SUBMISSION_IMAGE=b09bce29f1c9   # ID of the image that will be used when running test-submission
+CPU_OR_GPU=gpu                  # Whether or not to try to build, download, and run GPU versions SUBMISSION_IMAGE=       # ID of the image that will be used when running test-submission

 Available competition images:
-drivendata/deid2-competition:gpu-local (a9ef4bf9be1c); drivendata/deid2-competition:cpu-local (b09bce29f1c9);
+drivendata/deid2-competition:cpu-local (46e21f0dad94); drivendata/deid2-competition:cpu-latest (7efffc575b06);

 Available commands: